oracle-quickstart/oci-cloudera/AD-Spanning/README.md

 	enable_data_tiering="0"

 Simply change the 0 to a 1 and run your deployment.
-Also ensure you have Heterogenous storage configured, by using Bare Metal shapes and enabling Block Volumes using block.tf.
+Also ensure you have Heterogenous storage configured, by using DenseIO shapes with local NVME and enabling Block Volumes using block.tf.
 This will allow for a much greater control of HDFS storage density without having to scale the number of Worker nodes in the cluster.
+Block Volume size can be adjusted by a variable in variables.tf, and this will also scale with the number of Workers in the cluster.

 ## Password & User Details